 Monitoring of pyrethroids in the environment requires special analytical methods.
 Limits of detection in the parts per trillion (nanogram to picogram/L) range are required to cover proposed or existing water quality criteria for the protection of aquatic life.
-Sensitive water column analytical methods have been published: see Rösch et al. (2019).
-Picogram per liter quantification of pyrethroid and organophosphate insecticides in surface waters: A result of large enrichment with liquid-liquid extraction and gas chromatography coupled to mass spectrometry using atmospheric pressure chemical ionization.
-Anal.
-Bioanal.
-Chem., 411, 3151-3164.
+While the draft Plan describes the inter-laboratory comparison of analytical methods, it does not address the sensitivity of methods (i.e., detection and reporting limits) used.
+Sensitive water column analytical methods have been published (see Rösch et al. 2019).